We are committed to impacting as many children as possible through our work.

 Our micro school was founded in 2015 and is located in central Austin, nestled between The University of Texas and a 84-acre wooded urban park.
 Long-View serves a diverse community of approximately 80 learners in grades 2 through 8.
 Most of our team is embedded in our micro school, working with the learners on a daily basis.

 Our team also works beyond the walls of Long-View Micro School, contributing to the education profession under the larger umbrella organization, Long-View Learning.
 We teach and support educators across the country.
 We travel to schools to run workshops, host a summer institute in Austin, and conduct coaching sessions embedded in Long-View classrooms.
-In addition, we create content on a membership-based platform called Learning for the Long-View.
-The goal of Learning for the Long-View is to give teachers sustained support developing content knowledge and shifting to more complex pedagogy.
+Our work specific to supporting schools and teachers in the area of math runs under The Number Lab.

 At present, we are working to impact these two problems: 1) the need for math instruction that accelerates learning, and 2) the need for optimistic examples of innovation to halt teacher attrition from the profession.